AnalyticalLearner/StoneLeaf/README.md

 Inspired by organizational systems like Dewey Decimal and Johnny.Decimal, Stoneleaf turns content libraries into navigable, intuitive archives.
 Whether you're running it on a Raspberry Pi, hosting via Gopher, or accessing via `lynx`, Stoneleaf is designed for permanence and clarity.

+A StoneLeaf library is not just a bunch of folders on an old web server, rather each library is a declaration of the importance of the data within.
 ---

 ## 🧩 Key Features